Medicine Overview of Oxra Tablet

 If you miss a dose of Dapagliflozin, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

-Frequently asked questions for Oxra 10mg Tablet
+Frequently asked questions about Oxra Tablet

-Frequently asked questions for Dapagliflozin
+Frequently asked questions about Dapagliflozin

 Q. Can I stop taking Oxra at once?